plainkit/tags/README.md

 # tags

-We built this library because we rely on a spec-accurate catalogue of HTML, SVG, and MathML elements to power our tooling.
-Hand-maintained lists drift, so we scrape the standards, normalize them, and commit the result as code you can import.
+This library exists because a spec-accurate catalogue of HTML, SVG, and MathML elements is essential for the tooling that depends on it.
+Hand-maintained lists drift, so the project scrapes the standards, normalizes them, and commits the result as code that is ready for import.

 ## Installation